ueharaneal/What-Did-I-Do-Wrong-Survey-Application/README.md

 - **SendGrid**: A cloud-based email delivery service to send survey emails.
 - **Materialize**: A responsive front-end framework for styling web applications.

-## Installation

-Provide instructions on how to install and run your project.
-Include any prerequisites or dependencies that need to be installed.

-## Usage

-Explain how to use your application or any special considerations for users.
-Include screenshots or examples if applicable.

-## Development

-If your project is open-source or you want to guide other developers, you can provide instructions on how to set up the development environment and contribute to the project.

-## License

-Indicate the license under which your project is released.
-For example, if it's open-source, you can use the MIT License, Apache License, or another license of your choice.

-## Contributors

-Mention the contributors or authors of the project, and how others can get in touch or contribute.

-## Contact

-Provide contact information or links to your social media profiles, GitHub repository, or personal website.

-Replace "Project Title" with the title of your project and fill in the sections with the relevant details.
-This template should help you create a comprehensive README file for your project.

 The code is capable of running in both development and production environments.

 ## Getting Started